 The myth of common law marriage

 Cohabiting couples are the fastest growing family type with more than 3.3 million unmarried couples living together in the UK.
-Hannah Rose, a solicitor in our family team, explains the dangers of the misconception of the common law spouse.
+Hannah Sims, a solicitor in our family team, explains the dangers of the misconception of the common law spouse.

 A recent poll found that more than a quarter of British adults believe that cohabiting with their partner for a period in excess of two years gives them legal rights akin to marriage.
 This is not the case.

 Cohabiting couples in England and Wales have no legal rights and either party can walk away from the relationship without taking any responsibility for their former partner.
 On the breakdown of a cohabiting relationship, there is little recourse available financially to either party, save for a non-resident parent’s liability for child maintenance if there are children of the relationship.
 In addition, there is statutory provision for financial assistance for children of a relationship under the Children Act 1989; however this is limited in application and only provides financial assistance for the benefit of the children whilst they continue to be in their minority.
 The Act provides no financial security for former partners.

 With so much of the population believing the legal status of cohabiting couples to be different, Resolution, the association of family practitioners, launched a Cohabitation Awareness campaign last year to raise awareness of the lack of protection for cohabiting couples.
 As the family unit evolves, they hope to prompt a change to the law in this area to bring the law in line with the modern-day family.

 However, in the meantime it is important to ensure that, if you are one of those 3.3 million cohabiting couples, you are protected.
 Accordingly we take a look at the current legal status of cohabiting couples and how you can protect yourself should your relationship breakdown in the future.